Editorial pour-over guide

 Where to start with pour-over coffee in Seoul

 Fritz is the easiest first stop.
 Coffee Libre and Lowkey give the roaster angle, while Coffee Hanyakbang is the more atmospheric detour.
-The page spans Mapo, Seongsu, Euljiro, Jongno, Myeong-dong, and Gwanghwamun, so it works best as a citywide choice list.
+The spread spans Mapo, Seongsu, Euljiro, Jongno, Myeong-dong, and Gwanghwamun, so it works best as a citywide choice list.

-Skip this page if you only want the nearest latte.
+Look elsewhere for the nearest latte.
 These picks make more sense when you are willing to aim for a slower cup.

 Pour Over picks